Goya's Ghosts: Plot

-Fifteen years pass, and a now deaf Goya is at the height of his creativity.
-The French army invades Spain, abolishes the Inquisition and sets the prisoners free.
-Lorenzo had fled to France, and is now a fanatical adherent of the French Revolution.
-He has become Napoleon's chief prosecutor against his Inquisition ex-colleagues (This twist in Lorenzo's allegiance may have been inspired by Juan Antonio Llorente.).
-A French show trial court convicts and sentences the Inquisitor-General to death.
+Fifteen years later, the French army invades Spain, abolishes the Inquisition and sets its prisoners free, including Inés, who has been losing her sanity over the years.
+Lorenzo is now a fanatical adherent of the French Revolution.
+He has become Napoleon's chief prosecutor against his Inquisition ex-colleagues.
+A French show trial court convicts and sentences Gregorio to death.

-Left in the dungeons over the years, Inés has been losing her sanity.
-She gave birth to a daughter who was taken away at birth.
-Upon returning home and finding her family dead, Inés turns to Goya for help in finding her child.
-Lorenzo is the father, which is embarrassing for him, and he sends Inés to an insane asylum.
-Lorenzo questions the condemned Inquisitor-General, who tells him that a child born in the dungeon would've been placed at an orphanage.
-Lorenzo finds her and learns from the nuns that his daughter, Alicia, had run away several years prior.
+Upon returning home and finding her family dead, Inés turns to a now deaf Goya for help in finding a girl she gave birth to years before.
+The child was taken away at birth.
+Lorenzo, ashamed of being the father, eventually sends Inés to an insane asylum.
+Lorenzo starts investigating and learns that the child, named Alicia, was placed at an orphanage from which she ran away years prior.

-While sketching in Garden Park, Goya notices a prostitute named Alicia who looks just like Inés.
-He goes to Lorenzo and asks for Inés, so he can reunite her with her daughter.
-Lorenzo becomes worried and secretly visits Alicia at the park, offering to pay her passage to America if she leaves Spain.
-She refuses, calling him insane.
-Meanwhile, Goya visits the asylum where Lorenzo had stashed Inés and bribes the director to release her.
+In Garden Park, Goya notices a prostitute named Alicia who looks like Inés.
+Goya asks Lorenzo for Inés, to reunite her with Alicia.
+Worried, Lorenzo secretly visits Alicia at the park, offering to pay her passage to America if she leaves Spain.
+She refuses.
+Meanwhile, Goya bribes the asylum's director to release Inés.
 He attempts to bring her to see Alicia at a tavern where prostitutes gather.
-As he tries to persuade Alicia, soldiers (on Lorenzo's orders) raid the place and arrest all the prostitutes.
-Goya learns that Lorenzo plans to sell them as slaves to America.
+As he tries to persuade Alicia, soldiers (on Lorenzo's orders) raid the place and arrest the prostitutes.
+Lorenzo plans to sell them as slaves to America.

-Soon after, the deluded Inés wanders into the tavern and finds a baby left by its mother, who was taken in the raid.
-She is elated and steals the baby away thinking it's her lost child.
+The deluded Inés later finds a baby left by its mother, who was taken in the raid.
+She steals the baby away, thinking that it is her lost child.

-The British are easily defeating the French with help from the Spanish populace.
+Aided by the Spanish populace, The British are defeating the French.
 They come over a hill and charge the wagons transporting the prostitutes.
 The French escort abandons the wagons, and Alicia catches the eye of a British officer.
-Lorenzo is caught fleeing the invasion, and Spain has reinstated the Inquisition.
-Lorenzo is sentenced to death, with the Inquisitor-General reversing their earlier roles.
-He urges Lorenzo to repent as he is taken to the execution wearing a sanbenito with painted flames, indicating that he is sentenced to hell.
+Lorenzo is caught fleeing the invasion, and Spain reinstates the Inquisition.
+Lorenzo is sentenced to death.